Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: The Kinematic Mesh and Zeros at One-Loop

 \section{The Kinematic Mesh and Zeros at One-Loop}

 Let us now see how this surface picture extends to loop-level.
-In scalar theories, while the loop-integrated amplitude is generically a complicated transcendental function, the loop \textit{integrand} is a rational function of external and loop momenta, in many ways similar to the tree-level amplitude.
-In colored theories where we take the planar limit $N \to \infty$, dual variables provide a way to put all one-loop diagrams under a global loop integration and perform the same color decomposition we did at tree-level.
-In this case, there exists a canonical one-loop \textit{surface} integrand in Tr$(\phi^3)$ and the NLSM endowed with both a momentum disk and a kinematic mesh, which we now describe.
+In scalar theories, the loop \textit{integrand} is a rational function of external and loop momenta.
+In the planar limit, one can construct a canonical one-loop \textit{surface} integrand in Tr$(\phi^3)$ and the NLSM endowed with both a momentum disk and a kinematic mesh, which we now describe.

-At one-loop, the analog of the tree-level momentum disk is the \textit{punctured} momentum disk, where we add a puncture $z$ to the bulk of the tree disk, as shown in \cref{fig:polygon}.
-The inclusion of the puncture introduces some new properties of chords on this surface not present at tree-level but critical to describing the surface integrand.
-For example, using the convention that $X_{i,j}$ denotes a chord that wraps around the puncture in increasing order from $i$ to $j$ (when $i,j \neq z$), it is clear from the surface picture that $X_{i,j} \neq X_{j,i}$, even though naively by momentum homology these two should be equal.
+At one-loop, the analog of the tree-level momentum disk is the \textit{punctured} momentum disk, as shown in \cref{fig:polygon}.
+The inclusion of the puncture $z$ introduces some new properties of chords on this surface not present at tree-level but critical to describing the surface integrand.
+For example, using the convention that $X_{i,j}$ denotes a chord that wraps around the puncture in increasing order from $i$ to $j$ (when $i,j \neq z$), it is clear from the surface picture that $X_{i,j} \neq X_{j,i}$, even though naively by ``momentum homology'' these two should be equal.
+(We say that two curves are identified via momentum homology when, upon deforming both curves to the boundary of the disk, they are assigned the same momentum dependence.
+Hence, $X_{i,j}$ and $X_{j,i}$ are momentum homologous, precisely because the puncture does not carry any momentum.)
 What's more, the surface includes curves that obviously \textit{vanish} by homology, such as the chords $X_{i,i}$ that start on $i$, wrap around the puncture once, and return to $i$.
 (See the \textit{r.h.s.} of \cref{fig:polygon} for an example.)

 On the other hand, the puncture introduces new variables $X_{i,z} = Y_i$ whose curves start on $i$ and end on the puncture.
 These are the variables that, when using homology, depend on the internal loop momentum $l^\mu$: fixing, $e.g.$, $Y_1 = l^2$, we have $Y_i = (l + p_1 + \ldots + p_{i-1})^2$ for the rest.
 For reasons that will become clear in a moment, we will also need to equip the puncture with a parity $Y_i \to Y_i^\pm$, and then take the sum of the integrand with all loop variables positive $Y_i^+$ and the integrand with all loop variables negative $Y_i^-$ \cite{Arkani-Hamed:2019vag,Arkani-Hamed:2019ttr}.
-In what follows, when we refer to \textit{the} loop integrand, we mean precisely this ``doubled'' version.